charliefischer/bank_tech_test/README.md

 ## User Stories
 ```
-As a bank user
+As a customer
-So I can keep money in my bank
+So I can save money in my bank
 I'd like to be able to deposit money into my account
 ```
 ```
-As a bank user
+As a customer
 So I can take my money out of my account
 I'd like to be able to make withdrawals from my account
 ```
 ```
-As a bank user
+As a customer
 So I can keep track of my money in my account
 I'd like to be able to view a statement that shows the deposits, withdrawals, the dates of them and the balance
 ```